-The Division of Research has three Ph.D. professors spanning expertize in clinical trials, behavioral health, epidemiology and social sciences.
-We are supported by a highly trained and experienced group of three research coordinators and a senior biostatistician.
+The Division of Research has three Ph.D. faculty and two clinician researchers spanning expertise in epidemiology, qualitative and quantitative research, clinical trials, behavioral health, and social sciences.
+We are supported by three Masters-trained and experienced research coordinators and a senior biostatistician.

-The Division of Research is an outstanding resource for training, with two physician academic research fellows and two doctoral student research fellows who support the research goals of the department while developing their research projects and future independent research careers.
+The Division of Research is an outstanding resource for training, with two doctoral student research fellows who support the research goals of the department while developing their dissertations and future independent research careers.

-The division provides hands-on support for Department of Family and Community Medicine faculty and residents, as well as medical students.
+In addition to conducting research on actively-funded projects, the division provides hands-on support for Department of Family and Community Medicine faculty, residents and medical students.
 We help with research design, methods, analyses, presentations, manuscript development and IRB applications, all of which encourage research productivity in our effort to advance evidence-based medicine.

 The ReSET Series engages faculty, fellows, research staff and doctoral students in brainstorming, professional development and journal club.
 This cycle repeats monthly to engender an exchange of ideas that strengthens existing collaborations, launches new ones and helps junior faculty develop in all aspects involved in an academic research career.
 A reboot of the Tuesday Series, ReSET Series is held every Wednesday at 9 AM between September and June.

 Research Division News: